-The best standing desk floor mats, reviewed and ranked (2016)
+The best mats for standing desks, reviewed and ranked (2018)

 In the United States, OSHA, the Occupational Safety and Health Administration, recommends (but does not require) anti-fatigue mats for workers in a variety of standing jobs (and they think of everything).
 There’s good reason for that: anti-fatigue mats improve circulation and reduce strain and fatigue.

 If you plan on standing all day, you should invest in an anti-fatigue mat.
 The right mat can improve your standing desk comfort, provided you also wear supportive shoes, change position frequently, and stand at your desk with good posture.